LucasDelfino92/morrowindsharp/modlist.md

 - [**Give a Gift**](https://www.nexusmods.com/morrowind/mods/46661) by NullCascade: the player can now also bribe NPCs with items, instead of just gold.
 - [**Gondolier Destinations**](https://www.nexusmods.com/morrowind/mods/42306/?) by PeterBitt: each gondolier in Vivec will now get you to all gondolier ports in Vivec.
 - [**Graphic Herbalism - MWSE and OpenMW Edition**](https://www.nexusmods.com/morrowind/mods/46599) by Stuporstar and Greatness7: automatically harvests herbs, instead of opening the container interface.
 Picked herbs will now have their meshes modified or disappear altogether (they will still respawn).
   - Also install the **GH Patches and Replacers** optional file.
 MO2 will install this mod as a BAIN package.
-Choose your options and click **OK**:
+Tick the following options and click **OK**:
     - **00 Correct UV Ore + README**
     - **08 Glowing Bitter Coast**
     - **11 Atlas - Glowing Bitter Coast Patch**